 A summer colony for celebrities and the wealthy, Martha’s Vineyard is a beautiful place to see.
 On a full-day tour from Boston, visitors travel by mini-coach along the coast to Cape Cod, then board a ferry to the island.
 Once on Martha’s Vineyard, participants can choose to explore on their own or upgrade their experience to a guided tour.
 Find out more!

 Take a day trip from Boston back in time!
 Visit the Plimoth Plantation – a recreation of the 17th century Plymouth Colony established by Pilgrims, Plymouth Rock – where the English colonists landed, and other historical sites on an all-day tour.
 Get the details!

 Well-known for the infamous Salem Witch Trials of 1692, Salem is a historic coastal city that is not too far from Boston.
-Visitors can make the trip from Boston to Salem on their own using the convenient ferry (and even join a walking tour once in the city!) or join a Boston day trip tour – like this one!
+Visitors can make the trip from Boston to Salem on their own using the convenient ferry and can join a walking tour once in Salem.

 Sample Boston Itineraries

 We detailed the best 3-Day Itinerary for Boston – but what if you are planning a longer or shorter stay?
 No worries!
 We have Boston itinerary suggestions for everything from a 1-Day Boston Itinerary to a Boston Itinerary for 5 days!